25 professional development goals for teachers

 While teachers are committed to their students’ success, it’s easy to feel overwhelmed with the idea of developing and implementing an individual professional development plan.
 The prospect of creating such a plan can leave educators feeling defeated rather than inspired.

 If this is the case, it’s only natural to question why educational leaders continue to require individual professional development plans.
-The answer is simple: strategic professional development is a catalyst for growth and change in the classroom.
+The answer is simple: Strategic professional development is a catalyst for growth and change in the classroom.

 To reduce the negativity associated with professional development plans, start by setting the right goal.
-This may seem to be easier said than done, seeing that the vastness of the education field can make it hard to narrow down an achievable goal.
+This may seem to be easier said than done, seeing that the vastness of the education field can make it hard to narrow down the options to an achievable goal.
 But, without a meaningful goal, teachers lose the incentive to grow professionally.

 Professional development goal: Content Knowledge